Images from on and around the Washington University in St. Louis campuses.

 Images from in and around the Washington University campuses.

-Undergraduate tuition at Washington University in St. Louis will be $57,750 for the 2021-22 academic year — a $1,450 (2.6%) increase over the 2020-21 academic tuition of $56,300, announced Amy B. Kweskin, vice chancellor for finance and chief financial officer.
+Undergraduate tuition for the 2024-25 academic year at Washington University in St. Louis will be $64,500, an increase of $2,750 (4.5%) over the current charge of $61,750, announced Amy B. Kweskin, executive vice chancellor for finance and chief financial officer.

 The Women’s Society of Washington University seeks nominations for the Harriet K. Switzer Leadership Award.
 The nomination deadline is Feb.
-12.
+16.

 Technology — a pedagogical ally or enemy?
 The answer, of course, is: It depends.
 At the recent iTeach Conference, hosted by the Center for Teaching and Learning, educators shared how they use technology to boost learning and when they keep it out of the classroom.